-Please access the link https://publicsafety.howard.edu/ to review the full text of the Annual Security Report and The Fire Safety Report that contains the West Campus security and safety information.
+Please access the link https://publicsafety.howard.edu/ to review the full text of the Annual Security Report and the Fire Safety Report that contains the West Campus security and safety information.

 The report is compiled and distributed annually in compliance with the Clery Act.
-The publication discloses crime statistics and statements of security policy specific to the West Campus.
-Annually, before October 1st; however, this year due to the Global COVID-19 pandemic the Department of Education extended the deadline to December 31, 2020.
+The publication discloses crime statistics and statements of security policy specific to the West Campus annually before October 1.
 Current West Campus students and employees are sent an email message providing them with a link to this report and notification that the current edition is available and the publication has been posted on the Howard University Department of Public Safety website.